 Do Your Research

 So, my oldest son and I started researching the best options for him.
-Close enough to our house, we had the local public school, a very small Christian school (where he had done band from 5th-8th grade), and a large Catholic private school.
+Close enough to our house, we had the local public school, a very small Christian school (where he had participated in band from 5th-8th grade), and a large Catholic private school.
 After touring the Catholic school, we decided that although it was very nice and great academically, it was too expensive.
-The Christian school didn’t offer enough choices for him to thrive academically.
+The small Christian school didn’t offer enough choices for him to thrive academically.
 So, we decided to go with the public school.